DecentraLabsCom/Marketplace/become-a-provider/register-as-a-provider.md

 The image below shows the form in the DecentraLabs Marketplace to register your interest to become a lab provider.

 <figure><img src="../.gitbook/assets/image (4).png" alt=""><figcaption></figcaption></figure>

-> 💡 In future releases, this process will be streamlined and governed collectively.
-For now, it ensures trust and security as the ecosystem grows.